zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Darkness must fall before we are aware of the majesty of the stars above our heads.

+##### Sun Tzu

+- Strategy without tactics is the slowest route to victory.
+Tactics without strategy is the noise before defeat.

 ##### Susan Plummer (The Equalizer)